stain/2022-fdo-paper/manuscript.md

 The FAIR principles [@doi:10.1038/sdata.2016.18] encourage sharing of scientific data with machine-readable metadata and using interoperable formats, and are being adapted by a wide range of research infrastructures.
 In particular, the European Open Science Cloud ([EOSC](https://www.eosc.eu/)) have promoted the FAIR.
 The EOSC Interoperability Framework [@doi:10.2777/620649] puts particular emphasis on how interoperability can be achieved technically, semantically, organisationally and legally, laying out a vision of how data, publication, software and services can work together to form an ecosystem of rich digital objects.

 Linked Data have been particularly highlighted [?] as an established set of principles based on Semantic Web technologies that can achieve the vision of FAIR research data.
 Yet regular researchers and developers of emerging platforms for computation and data management are reluctant to adapt such a FAIR Linked Data approach fully [?], opting instead for custom in-house models and JSON-derived formats from RESTful Web services.
-While this gives rapid development, it raises concerns on interoperability and longevity in terms of data preservation [?].
+While such focus on simplicity gives rapid development and highly specialized services, it raises wider concerns on interoperability and longevity in terms of data preservation [?].
+One challenge that may steer developers in this direction may partially be the hetereogenity and apparant complexity of Semantic Web approaches [?].

 The EOSC Interoperability framework highlights FAIR Digital Object [@doi:10.1007/978-3-030-23584-0_1] (FDO) as a possible foundations for building a semantically interoperable ecosystem to fully realize the FAIR principles beyond individual repositories and infrastructures.
+The FDO approach has great potential, as it proposes stronger requirements for identifiers, types, access and formalizes interactive operations on objects.

 Therefore, in this article, we are examining the relationships between FAIR and FAIR Digital Object contrasted with Linked Data and the Web in general.
-We will utillize several frameworks to investigate commonalities, differences and remaining gaps.
+We will utillize several conceptual frameworks to investigate commonalities, differences and remaining gaps.

 ::: {.breakout}